RasmusRynell/ax-devil-mqtt/README.md

 <div align="center">

 Python package for easy configuration and consumption of an Axis devices analytics data over MQTT.

-See also: [ax-devil-device-api](https://github.com/rasmusrynell/ax-devil-device-api) and [ax-devil-rtsp](https://github.com/rasmusrynell/ax-devil-rtsp) for other Axis device management tools.
+See also [ax-devil-device-api](https://github.com/rasmusrynell/ax-devil-device-api) and [ax-devil-rtsp](https://github.com/rasmusrynell/ax-devil-rtsp) for related tools.

 </div>

 ---